The Jan. 6 committee holds its 8th hearing Thursday night. Here's what to expect

 The Jan.
 6 committee is holding a prime-time hearing on Thursday — the last of its planned summertime hearings.
 It will focus on the 187 minutes between when former President Donald Trump's Ellipse speech on Jan.
 6 ended and his prerecorded video asking protesters to go home posted to Twitter later that afternoon.

-According to select committee aides, it will also look at who was talking to Trump and about what, including when he was made aware of the attack on the Capitol and what aides and allies were doing.
+Select committee aides say it will also look at who was talking to Trump and about what, including when he was made aware of the attack on the Capitol.

-This story will be updated throughout Thursday's 8 p.m. hearing.
-Watch the hearing live here:

 The Jan.
 6 committee is expected to piece together what the former president was doing while he was out of the public eye on Jan.
 6 and will zero in on the argument that "he was the sole person that could have called off the mob but chose not to," according to committee aides.

-Note: This story will be updated throughout Thursday's 8 p.m.
-ET hearing.
-Watch the hearing live here: